Smooth quotients of principally polarized abelian varieties: Smooth quotients of Jacobians

-We get then that $J_{C'}$ is isogenous to an abelian subvariety $A_0$ of $J_C$ of dimension $g'=g-1$, which corresponds to the connected component of the trivial element in $J_C^G$.
+We get then that $J_{C'}$ is isogenous to an abelian subvariety $A_0$ of $J_C$ of dimension $g'=g-1$, which corresponds to the connected component of $J_C^G$ that contains 0.
 Let $P_G$ be the complementary abelian subvariety of $A_0$ with respect to the theta divisor of $J_C$, which has dimension 1.
 Since the action of $G=\Z/2\Z$ on $A_0$ is trivial and the theta divisor is $G$-invariant, we see that $G$ acts non-trivially on $P_G$ and thus $P_G /G\cong\bb P^1$ is smooth.
 Then by Proposition \ref{prop And smooth} we have that $J_C/G$ is smooth.\\

 Assume now that $J_C/G$ is smooth with $g\geq 2$.
 We have to prove that $G\cong\mathbb{Z}/2\Z$ and that either (2) or (3) holds.
 The smoothness of $J_C/G$ at the image of $0$ tells us that $G$ is generated by pseudoreflections (i.e.~elements fixing pointwise a divisor passing through $0$) by the Chevalley-Shephard-Todd Theorem.
 Consider then a pseudoreflection $\sigma\in G$ and the subgroup $S\subset G$ generated by it.
-Then $J_C^S$ is a divisor and hence its neutral component is an abelian subvariety of dimension $g-1$.
+Then $J_C^S$ is a divisor and hence $J_{C/S}$ has dimension $g-1$.
 This implies that $C/S$ is a curve of genus $g-1$.
-A quick look to the Riemann-Hurwitz formula using $|S|\geq 2$ and $R\geq 0$ tells us then that $g\leq 3$.\footnote{We would like to thank an anonymous referee for this idea, which shortened our original proof.} We are left then with five possible cases:
+A quick look at the Riemann-Hurwitz formula using $|S|\geq 2$ and $R\geq 0$ tells us that $g\leq 3$.
+We are left then with five possible cases:

-In the case $(3,2)$, the Riemann-Hurwitz formula yields $|G|=2$ and $R=0$, which corresponds to case (3).
+In the case $(3,2)$, we obtain $|G|=2$ and $R=0$, which corresponds to case (3).
 In the case $(2,1)$, by \cite[Thm.~4.1]{Br} we have $|G|=2$ and the Riemann-Hurwitz formula yields $R=2$, which corresponds to case (2).
 We are left to prove then that the three other cases cannot give smooth quotients.\\

 By Theorem \ref{thm irred of Theta}, we see that the pair $(J_C,\Theta_C)$ is standard since the theta divisor is an irreducible principal polarization.
 In particular $J_C$ is isogenous to a product $X\times Y$ with $Y$ a \emph{non-trivial} $G$-invariant abelian subvariety of $J_C$ (which \textit{a fortiori} corresponds to $f^*J_{C'}$) and $X$ a direct product of elliptic curves with $\dim(X^G)=0$ (which \textit{a fortiori} corresponds to the Prym subvariety of $J_C$ with respect to $G$).
 This discards immediately the cases $(2,0)$ and $(3,0)$, since then we have $\dim(J_C^G)=0$.